viresh-ratnakar/exolve/README.md

 By default, the puzzle content gets created as a new last element in the HTML Dom.
 But you can direct it to be placed at different spot by creating an empty element (typically a DIV) with id="exolve" anywhere in the HTML file.
 The puzzle content will then be added inside this element.
+If you want to place the puzzle inside a specific element with a different HTML id, you can pass the id as an argument when creating the puzzle, as in `createExolve(specs, 'my-elt-id')`.
+Note that it's possible to have multiple puzzles on the same web page, created and place in HTML elements with different ids.

 ## Reading other formats